 Research addressing human brands in sports marketing is still in its nascent stage.
 The development of digital engagement platforms (e.g., social media) has empowered athletes to develop, maintain, and expand their personal brands (Liu & Suh, 2017).
 They can interact directly with various actors such as fans, sponsors, media or clubs.
 Athlete brands as particular type of human brands in sport have by now surpassed traditional brands on digital platforms in regards of followership.
 Drawing on recent literature on integrative branding, however, athletes cannot build and control their brand autonomously.
 Integrative branding involves two interrelated processes - building brand identity and co-creating brand meaning.
 Brand meaning is always co-created by various actors, like fans, media, sponsors, agencies, teams or even other athletes (Merz et al., 2009).
 This study examines how the meaning of athlete brands is co-created on different digital engagement platforms.
-Therefore, this research extends existing literature on athlete brands (Arai et al., 2013) and contributes to general brand meaning by multiple actors.
+Therefore, this research extends existing literature on athlete brands (Arai et al., 2013) and contributes to general brand management literature by delivering further empirical research on the co-creation of brand meaning by multiple actors.